• Home

 In a public school, becoming an instructional technology expert often involves the following steps:

-• Obtain a bachelor’s degree in education, educational technology, or a closely related field.
+• Obtain a bachelor’s degree in education, educational technology, or a related field.

 • Complete an internship in a school.